For whatever reason, this character tries to avoid wearing shoes whenever possible.

 Street Fighter III actually has three females who are barefoot while fighting: Elena, Ibuki and Makoto.
 The last, despite being known to stay in her gi (complete with no shoes) even during the cutscenes, was later confirmed to wear shoes outside the fights after all, thanks to the Street Fighter IV alternate costumes.
 Outside the female cast, it's limited to Sean, Urien and Gill, and they don't spot footwear only during the fights.

 Darkstalkers has a few honorable mentions.
 Felicia is the only barefoot female fighter, Jon tends to burst out of his shoes and top when he goes wolf, and it's seriously doubtful there are any shoes in Sasquatch's size.

 Some of the Midnight Bliss transformations will also have either this (like for Jon Talbain's) showing their feet (like for Sasquatch).

 Ryo Sakazaki of Art of Fighting, as part of being the SNK answer to Ryu.
 In the original game Ryo wore geta that he'd kick off before fighting.
 In the legendarily awful OVA, he declares, "Not wearing shoes is part of our training!" but given the other Kyokugen fighters (Robert and Yuri) have no trouble with footwear, it's just him.

 In The King of Fighters Momoko, a cute capoerista, has actually been seen only in one game during the entire series, and even in the ending, she wasn't wearing shoes at all.

 Mai Shiranui, who was featured in the same series, also counts, except she doesn't wear shoes only when she wears her kunoichi attire, as her only footwear in that case is in-step guards and black thin foot wraps.
-She drops the latter off, though, for Fatal Fury 3.
+She drops the latter off, though, for the Fatal Fury 3 onwards.